Triple H: Intercontinental Champion (1995–1997)

 On June 1, 1996, Hunter appeared on an episode of Superstars in a match against Marty Garner.
 When he attempted to perform the Pedigree, Garner mistook the maneuver for a double underhook suplex and tried to jump up with the move, causing him to land squarely on top of his head and suffer neck damage.
-Garner sued the WWF, eventually settling out of court and later discussed the incident in an appearance on The Montel Williams Show.
+Garner reportedly sued the WWF, eventually settling out of court.
+However, in 2020, Garner affirmed there was no lawsuit.

-He was known backstage as one of the members of The Kliq, a stable of wrestlers including Shawn Michaels, Kevin Nash, Sean Waltman and Scott Hall, who were known for influencing Vince McMahon and the WWF creative team.
-It has been claimed that he was scheduled to win the 1996 King of the Ring tournament, but the victory was instead awarded to Stone Cold Steve Austin after the Madison Square Garden Incident, in which the Kliq broke character after a match to say goodbye to the departing Nash and Hall.
-Despite the punishment, Helmsley did have success following the MSG Incident.
-Mr. Perfect became his manager and he won the Intercontinental Championship for the first time on October 21, 1996, defeating Marc Mero.
+He was known backstage as a member of The Kliq (alongside Shawn Michaels, Kevin Nash, Sean Waltman, and Scott Hall), a group known for influencing Vince McMahon and the WWF creative team.
+It is widely believed that he was scheduled to win the 1996 King of the Ring tournament, but the victory was instead awarded to Stone Cold Steve Austin after the "Curtain Call" incident at Madison Square Garden, in which the Kliq members openly broke character in front of fans after a match to say goodbye to the departing Nash and Hall.
+Despite the punishment, Helmsley did have success following the incident.
+Mr. Perfect became his manager and he won the Intercontinental Championship for the first time on October 21 by defeating Marc Mero.
 When Mr. Perfect left the WWF, his departure was explained to be a result of Helmsley turning his back on his manager as soon as he won the Intercontinental Championship.
-Helmsley held the title for nearly four months before dropping it to Rocky Maivia on the February 13, 1997 special episode of Monday Night Raw, called Thursday Raw Thursday.
+Helmsley held the title for nearly four months before dropping it to Rocky Maivia on Thursday Raw Thursday, a special episode of Raw that aired on February 13, 1997.
 For a very brief time, Helmsley was accompanied by Mr. Hughes, who was his storyline bodyguard reminiscent of Ted DiBiase and Virgil.
 After losing the title, he feuded with Goldust, defeating him on March 23 at WrestleMania 13.
 During their feud, Chyna debuted as his new bodyguard.